MurtadaAhmed/YPH-YourPhotoHost/README.md

 ## Features
 - User authentication and account management
+- Image upload from computer or from URL.
-- Image upload and management (resize/rename/private or public/delete)
+- Managing uploaded images (resize/rename/private or public/delete)
 - Categorization of images
 - Albums creation
 - Like or unlike functionality